 About Justin Tilghman, PhD

-At the end of the day, my greatest passion is helping people experience the kind of growth that brings real joy, purpose, and peace — the kind of life where you’re not just surviving, but truly thriving.
+At the heart of it, my passion is simple: I want to help people grow into the kind of life that brings peace, joy, and purpose.
+A life where you're not just pushing through... you're actually flourishing.

 Disclaimer: I am not a licensed clinical mental health counselor, social worker, therapist, psychologist, or psychiatrist.
 While we may occasionally talk about your past and how it informs your present, the work we do together is ultimately forward-focused and geared toward helping you meet your personal or professional goals.
 I do not diagnose or treat mental illness.